joehand/hypertweet-glitch/README.md

 Setup a Remix
 ------------

 Super easy to remix and stream your own twitter feed!
-Check out the `.sample.env` for more details on what you need.
+Check out the `.env` for more details on what you need.

+Change the streaming URL in `.env` to track other keywords or see your own feed.

 ### Option 1: Glitch Storage

+Get a Twitter API token and get started!
+You can stream lots of types of tweets once you get a token.
+By default, tweets are stored in memory and not meant to be saved anywhere.

-Store your tweets on glitch.
+You can store your tweets on glitch, change `storage` to `.data` in the `server.js` file.
 This is mostly a temporary solution and the glitch storage can fill up quickly.
-Get a Twitter API token and get started!

 Your hypercore tweet feed is stored in the `.data` folder which is not shared when you remix. **Warning:** Glitch goes a bit crazy when you run out of storage and deletes any files you edit.